 3. Ask your architect if they are using 3D software and BIM

 BIM or Building Information Model is the latest architectural software.
 It is used by highly developed architects.
 BIM project is totally designed in three dimensions (3D).
-In many cases the software can help to reduce errors in coordination of drawings since the two dimensional pictures are all taken from the 3D model.
+In many cases, the software can help to reduce errors in the coordination of drawings since the two dimensional pictures are all taken from the 3D model.
 The software also keeps track of things like sizes of each door and window, and when a size is modified in one drawing, it is automatically updated in another.
 This can really decrease errors.

 4. Education is the foundation of each architect’s experience.

-While attending a good school can guarantee your architect has a good basis to build upon, usually the best sign is how an architect studied in the school they attended.
+While attending a good school can guarantee your architect has a good basis to build upon, usually, the best sign is how an architect studied in the school they attended.
 Many architecture trainers will tell you that only10%-20% of students will be talented designers and few students who weren’t got considerably better as they went through discipline.
 To get an impression of how an architect was presented in school, ask about design awards they won or exhibitions they participated in.
 If you are going to check academic performance, distinguish between design studio classes, and non-design studio classes.

 5. Know a team you are going to work with.

 If you are hiring a multi-person firm, find out who will work on your project.
-Often the person you had interview with does not actually work on your project.
+Often the person you had an interview does not actually work on your project.
 If you didn’t see that person you are going to work with during the interview, ask to visit the architect’s office and meet the person or people who will be in your team.
 Check all documentation of that team and license.